Expedition for cave biologists, speleologists, geologists, archaeologists and researchers

 If someone wants to take part in the expedition, he/she can notify us no later than April 1, 2019.
 To visit certain border areas of Tajikistan, you must have a special permit.
 To this expedition, we invite speleobiologists to study the biodiversity in the caves, surrounding karst areas and sources.

 Those who are interested can also take part in the exploration of individual areas specified in the complex expedition route.

 At the moment we have indicated the most favorable season of the year according to the climatic conditions in a particular geographical area.
 The program of the Karst expedition and the caves of Tajikistan.
 The described program is flexible.
 We can change the length of our staying in a particular area.
-The expeditions are planned from June 6 - July 17, 2019.
+The expedition is scheduled for September 2020.
 This is the most favorable time for the expedition to Tajikistan.
 After Tajikistan we return to Kyrgyzstan for the next stage of the expedition.

 The Kuramin Range in the Western Tian Shan.
 It is located on the border of Tajikistan and Uzbekistan.
 The plans of the expedition are to explore the southwestern part of the ridge located on the territory of Tajikistan.
 The height of the mountain range is over 3,000 m.

 The most interesting for speleologists are the ancient underground mines, as well as the surrounding limestone mountain massifs.
 Ancient miners of the IV, IX-X centuries left behind vast underground labyrinths, where they mined silver and lead.
 This place in northern Tajikistan is called Karamazar - the Black Grave.